 In addition to nutrient availability, the other effects soil pH may have on plant growth include:

 · Amounts of nutrients held in soils.
-Altering soil pH can change the amounts of nutrients that can be held in a soil.
+Altering soil pH can change the amounts of nutrients that can be held in the soil.
 As soil pH is raised, more negative charges are produced and these can hold more nutrients as cations.

 · Toxicities.
 Plants can be poisoned in soils of excessively low or high pH.
 Acid soils with a pH of less than 4 commonly have toxic amounts of aluminium and manganese.

 · Microorganisms.
 All soil microorganisms have a pH range in which they survive and grow best.
 The trick is to encourage those that are beneficial to plants.
 Decomposers of organic matter prefer a pH range of 5 to 9.
-Rhizobium bacteria require pH above 5 (3).
+Rhizobium bacteria require a pH above 5 (3).
 This has relevance for many Australian Acacia species relying on rhizobial bacteria to fix nitrogen.

 Treating soil pH

 Soil pH varies with time, soil moisture and even testing methods.
 As such, treating soils with a view to keeping pH at exactly 6.5 is not appropriate.
 Aiming for a pH range or even a general desired ‘trend’ towards acid or alkaline is more realistic.

 Raising pH is undertaken with the addition of liming material.
 Generally, garden lime is made up of calcium carbonate.
 Although it is not pure, it does have significantly less magnesium carbonate than Dolomite.
 For most applications and particularly where magnesium is already present in the soil in high amounts, garden lime is the best choice.
 Dolomite is a mixture of calcium and magnesium carbonates and is commonly used in potting mixes where additional magnesium is welcomed.

 Lowing pH is a little more tricky, with powdered sulphur the cheapest and most commonly used material.